grafana/grafana/docs/sources/enterprise/access-control/_index.md

 title = "Access control"
-description = "Understand how to grant, change or revoke access to the Grafana resources" keywords = ["grafana", "access-control", "enterprise"] weight = 190
+description = "Understand how to grant, change or revoke access to the Grafana resources" keywords = ["grafana", "access-control", "enterprise"] weight = 100
 +++

 # Access control

-> **Note:** The access control is currently in beta.
+> The access control is currently in beta.
 Expect changes in future releases.

-> Only available in Grafana Enterprise v8.0+.
+> Access control is available behind the `accesscontrol` feature flag in Grafana Enterprise 8.0+.

 Access control provides a standardized way of granting, changing and revoking access to Grafana resources.
-The access control works hand-in-hand with the existing [permissions]({{< relref "../../permissions/_index.md" >}}) model and allows you to control actions your users can perform when they have one of the organization roles assigned to their account, or they are a Grafana Server Admin.
+The access control works hand-in-hand with the existing [permissions]({{< relref "../../permissions/_index.md" >}}) model and allows you to control actions your users can perform when they have one of the organization roles assigned to their account, or they are a Grafana Admin.

 ## How access control works